mahayat/PyTorch101/README.md

 ```

 # DataParallel
 - DataParallel splits your data automatically and sends job orders to multiple models on several GPUs.
-After each model finishes their job, DataParallel collects and merges the results before returning it to you. [tutorial 1](https://pytorch.org/tutorials/beginner/blitz/data_parallel_tutorial.html)
+After each model finishes their job, DataParallel collects and merges the results before returning it to you. [[tutorial 1]](https://pytorch.org/tutorials/beginner/blitz/data_parallel_tutorial.html)
+- `model = nn.DataParallel(model)`

 # PyTorch (DDP) 101